 Sharing a Card

 A share button can be found on every card, the third icon along the bottom row.
 If you have shared or joined a card, a number next to the icon indicates how many people have access to it.

 Joining a Card

-+ , 'card creation' button in the bottom left hand corner and click 'Join'.
-A popup window will appear where you can enter the valid Share Code.
++ , 'Command Prompt' button and click 'Join'.
+A dialog will appear where you can enter the valid share code / paste the share link.
 Upon which a preview of the card will appear.
 You can then choose whether you would still like to join it or not.
 The real power behind Supernotes is when you start joining cards inside of parent cards, find out more about hierarchical organisation here.